Chelle moves closer to Super Eagles exit after talks with top European club

 Brentford star Michael Kayode interested in joining Super Eagles as Eric Chelle eyes squad reinforcements

-He impressed in the CAF qualification Group C, recording four wins and two draws but failed to secure a
+He impressed in the CAF qualification Group C, recording four wins and two draws, but failed to secure a place at the global competition.

 Within five months, the former Boulogne manager also claimed his first trophy with Nigeria, defeating Jamaica in the final of the 2025 Unity Cup at the Gtech Community Stadium in Brentford, per ESPN.

-Olympique Marseille are pushing to ensure Eric Chelle become their next manager.
+Olympique Marseille are reportedly pushing to ensure Eric Chelle become their next manager.

-De Zerbi guided the French giants to a second pplace finish last seaso, leaving the club in fourth position this season.
+De Zerbi guided the French giants to a second-place finish last season, leaving the club in fourth position this season.

 Super Eagles coach Eric Chelle has been labelled as one of the perfect replacements for the Italian coach.